Electronic chiralization as an indicator of the anomalous Hall effect in unconventional magnetic systems

 where the four terms respectively correspond to spin-independent hopping, spin-dependent hopping due to the magnetic charge, Rashba spin-orbit coupling, and an on-site potential breaking the sublattice symmetry; $\eta_{ij} = +1 (-1)$ if $\hat{r}_{ij}$ points from sublattice A (B) to B (A); $\eta_{ij}$ together with $\boldsymbol{\sigma}\cdot \hat{r}_{ij}$ capture the spin-dependent hopping due to the magnetic field ($\mathbf H$ field) lines between neighboring magnetic charges; $\gamma_i = +1 (-1)$ on A (B) sublattice.
 The Rashba term is needed to provide the direction of $\boldsymbol{\chi}_1$ along $z$ as suggested by the expression of $\boldsymbol{\chi}_1$, and the sublattice potential is needed to break the degeneracy between the opposite magnetic charges on the two sublattices.

-Figure~\ref{fig:model} (b) shows the typical band structure and Berry curvature of model \ref{eq:hcmodel}.
+Figure~\ref{fig:model} (b) shows the typical band structure and Berry curvature of model \eqref{eq:hcmodel}.
 The Berry curvature is generally nonzero and is largest near the Brillouin zone corners $K,K'$.
 However, the Berry curvatures at opposite momenta do not cancel each other due to the broken time-reversal symmetry by the $t_M$ term, which is also evident from the 2D plot in Fig.~\ref{fig:model} (c).
-Therefore the AHE is generally nonzero (except when the Fermi energy is in the gap opened by $\Delta$, since the $t_M $ term becomes identical to the Rashba term near $K,K'$ \cite{supp}).
+Therefore the AHE is generally nonzero, except when the Fermi energy is in the gap opened by $\Delta$ which we explain next.